-- Silently, Lotus walked to the kitchen. -> Lotus sneaked into the kitchen without a sound.
+- Silently, Lotus walked to the kitchen. -> Lotus sneaked into the kitchen.

 - Using words that make your story sound like backstage directions for a play is another red flag for telling.
 The reader doesn’t need every stage direction.

 - He walked three steps to the room, pushed open the door, and walked to his chair before sitting on it to read the newspaper -> He entered his room and picked up the newspaper.

 6) Make your villain have almost as much backstory as your hero.

 Your villain should be the hero of their own story by explaining to the reader why the villain wants what he or she wants.

 The hero must face something real for the whole story to feel as if it exists.
 There needs to be something more than “Oh, that bad guy over there is evil, and we need to stop him.”

 7) Compare yourself to the writer you were yesterday.